hastexo/tutor-contrib-backup/README.md

 to your storage bucket if you want to retain your backups for a limited time, and discard backups beyond a certain age.

+If you are running Kubernetes in a production environment, you might need to store the dump and tar files in a [generic ephemeral volume](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes) instead of the default local node storage
+(requires Kubernetes 1.23 or higher).
+To accomplish this, set `BACKUP_K8S_USE_EPHEMERAL_VOLUMES` to `True`.
+Optionally you can change the volume size using the `BACKUP_K8S_EPHEMERAL_VOLUME_SIZE` variable, which is `10Gi` by default.

 To restore from the latest version of the backup made today:

     tutor k8s restore